 The CCHC program trains health professionals to become a Child Care Health Consultant.
-For info on how to become a consultant click here.
 A Child Care Health Consultant (CCHC) provides education and training to child care facilities to satisfy the 3 clock hour Health and Safety Training requirement.

 Child Care Facility Training